 The structure of a piece of wood has been compared with a bundle of straws.
 The straws represent the cells and capillaries of the wood.
 When a tree grows, water and food are transferred through the cells and carried throughout the tree.

 Once a tree falls, the free water in the wood is lost quickly, but the bound water trapped in the straw-like cell is slower to dissipate.
 As the level of bound water is reduced, these straw-like cells get narrower in diameter but maintain their length.
-This is the fundamental reason wood expands and contracts across its width but has almost no length expansion.
+This is why wood expands and contracts across its width but has almost no length expansion.

 When working with wood, it is essential to allow it to expand and contract with changes in humidity.
 As humidity rises, the straw-like cells grow in diameter, with the opposite effect occurring as the relative humidity falls.

 For the first example, let’s use a cutting board: a solid wood cutting board with a breadboard edge secured with a tongue and groove joint.
-One advantage has the breadboard edge is attached on both ends with a dowel through the language.
+One advantage is that the breadboard edge is attached on both ends with a dowel through the language.
 The other breadboard edge is connected with the same tongue and groove joint, but this end only has a dowel in the center of the piece.

 The end secured with two dowels will develop a crack in the main panel.
-Since the length of the edge piece doesn’t change, having it fixed across the width of the main board from expanding.
+Since the length of the edge piece doesn’t change, having it fixed across the width of the main board prevents it from expanding.

 Alternatively, the opposite end of the cutting board is only fixed in the center.
 The central panel is free to expand and contract toward the ends.
 The sole visual difference would be that the ends of the edge piece are no longer flush with the visible edge of the main panel.

 The Second Prime Example Uses A Large Glued Panel Like A Tabletop

 If the tabletop were fixed to the rails across the proper width of the panel, the gentle rise and fall of humidity would cause the board to split.